Internship in Malta

 Discover all the must-see Travel destinations in Malta

-Entry Requirements for Malta
+Entry Requirements for an internship in Malta

 Malta is a Member State of the Schengen Area.
 Therefore, all citizens of the EU, the Nordic Passport Union, Switzerland and Liechtenstein can enter and stay without any Visa.
 It is however, mandatory to travel with either a valid national identification card or passport.
 The document should be valid for the whole duration of the stay in Malta.
 For non-EU and non-EEA citizens, a Visa is required when entering or passing through Malta (transit).
 Non-European have the possibility to enter for a duration of 90 days if they have a Schengen Visa (valid for 6 months).
 After the 90 days, the non-EU citizen would have to wait for 6 months to be able to enter again.